arduino/docs-content/content/hardware/02.hero/boards/yun-rev2/tutorials/yun-download-os/content.md

 ---
-title: 'Download GNU/Linux OS to your Arduino Yún'
+title: 'Download GNU/Linux OS to Your Arduino Yún'
 description: 'Instructions for downloading the GNU/Linux OS to your board.'
 tags:
   - tutorial